<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1008058222566041&amp;ev=PageView&amp;noscript=1">

 Monte Grappa - 32 mls - Mountains

-The Giro d’Italia has been run here since 1930 and cyclists know these roads very well.
-Its’ a 27-km (16.5 mile) climb, with 1500 mt (4,900 ft) of elevation gain.
-The central part offers about two miles where you can catch your breath when the pitch of the road drops significantly.
+The Giro d’Italia has traversed these roads since 1930, and cyclists are intimately familiar with this terrain.
+The climb covers a distance of 27 kilometers (16.5 miles) and involves an elevation gain of 1,500 meters (4,900 feet).
+The central segment offers about two miles where you can catch your breath when the pitch of the road drops significantly.

 [fa icon="plus"] Day 4